Istakhri: Manuscript tradition

+Cartographic method

+Mappae Mundi tradition, which bears similarities to Istakhri’s work with the surrounding ocean.

+Istakhri's method of combining descriptive text with schematic visual aids was innovative for the time.
+His maps show a circular landmass of the world in a formless, surrounding ocean, similar to the Latin mappae mundi tradition.
+He orients the map with the south at the top and draws each Islamic region using shapes and colors; for example, rivers are dark brown and cities are depicted as circles and rectangles.
+He does not use a drawing scale like latitude and longitude but often maintains proper proportionality and directionality, with distance measured by the time taken to travel between locations.
+However, the surviving drawings differ by region in condition and thoroughness.

 Published editions

 An 8-volume edition of works by medieval Arab geographers, edited by the Dutch orientalist Michael Jan de Goeje in a series titled Bibliotheca geographorum Arabicorum was published by Brill, Lugduni-Batavora (Leiden) in the 1870s.
 An edition of Istakhri's MS text was produced for the first volume under the Latin title Viae Regnorum descriptio ditionis Moslemicae – "Description of Roads of the Kingdoms in Muslim territories".
 In 1927, the editor Theodore Noldeke produced a second edition.
 In 1845, the German orientalist A. D. Mordtmann published a translation in Hamburg with the title Das Buch der Länder von Schech Ebu Ishak el Farsi el Isztachri, with a foreword by C. Ritter.
 (Schriften der Akademie von Ham Bd.
 1, Abth.
 2).